LeaVerou/lea.verou.me/blog/2024/awesome/index.md

 I had been extremely selective in the job opportunities I pursued, so it took a while to find the perfect role.
 Having ADHD (diagnosed only last year — I want to write a blog post about that too at some point), I knew it was _crucial_ to find a job I could be passionate about:
-ADHD folks are unstoppable machines in jobs they love (it's a superpower called _hyperfocus_), but struggle way more than neurotypicals in jobs they hate.
+ADHD folks are unstoppable machines in jobs they love (I have literally built my career by directing my [_hyperfocus_](https://en.wikipedia.org/wiki/Hyperfocus) to things that are actually productive), but struggle way more than neurotypicals in jobs they hate.
 It took a while, but when I encountered Font Awesome, I knew this was it.